TylerGubala/blenderpy/README.md

 After downloading the files into ```~/.blenderpy``` the program attempts to walk you through the build process for blender.
 Results are created in the ```~/.blenderpy/build``` directory.

-It does this by going and making sure that the VC build t
+It does this by going and making sure that the VC build tools are installed, and then crawling the registry for the best build tool to use.

 ### Installing after build